Written by Donald E. Sheppard

 To DeSoto's demands that chief replied, "...let him dry up the great river and he would believe him..."
 The chief refused to come, which, given history's course over the next three centuries, proved to be a wise decision.
 That Mississippi chief and his people would thrive; those of Arkansas would die off, probably of diseases brought in by DeSoto's people and animals from Europe, Africa and, as we shall see, Louisiana and Texas later that year.

-Elvas says, "It seemed advisable to all to take the road overland toward the west, for New Spain lay in that direction; and they considered as more dangerous and of greater risk the voyage by sea; for no ship could be built strong enough to weather the storms, and they had no master or pilot, and no compass or sailing chart, and they did not know how far away the sea was, nor had they any information of it; nor whether the river made some great bend through the land or whether it fell over any rocks where they would perish.
+"It seemed advisable to all to take the road overland toward the west, for New Spain lay in that direction; and they considered as more dangerous and of greater risk the voyage by sea; for no ship could be built strong enough to weather the storms, and they had no master or pilot, and no compass or sailing chart, and they did not know how far away the sea was, nor had they any information of it; nor whether the river made some great bend through the land or whether it fell over any rocks where they would perish.
 Some men who had seen the sailing chart found that the distance to New Spain (Mexico) along the coast in the region where they were was about 500 leagues (1,300 miles) or so.
-They declared that even though they might have to make detours by land, because of looking for a settlement (for food), they would not be prevented from going ahead that summer except by some great uninhabited district which they could not cross..."
+They declared that even though they might have to make detours by land, because of looking for a settlement (for food), they would not be prevented from going ahead that summer except by some great uninhabited district which they could not cross.
+If they found food to pass the winter in some settlement, the following summer they would reach the land of Christians."

 He concludes, "On Monday, June 5, he left Guachoya.
-The chief (of Lake Village) gave him a guide to Chaguate (in today's Louisiana) and remained in the village."
+The chief (of Lake Village) gave him a guide to Chaguete (in today's Louisiana) and remained in the village."

 Return to Arkansas